-We first consider a snippet of a gait dataset recorded to test a hypothesis about biometric identification [6].
-The dataset is shown in Fig. 11.top.
+We first consider a snippet of a gait dataset recorded to test a hypothesis about biometric identification [8].
+The dataset is shown in Fig. 15.top.
 We set m = 50 here, as this is the approximate length of a period of the data.

-As hinted at in Fig. 11.inset (taken from the original paper), the authors of the study were interested in "the instability of the mobile in terms of its orientation and position when it is put freely in the pocket" [6].
+As hinted at in Fig. 15.inset (taken from the original paper), the authors of the study were interested in "the instability of the mobile in terms of its orientation and position when it is put freely in the pocket" [8].
 Given the experimental setup, we suspected that the gait pattern might start out as being unpredictable as the phone jostled about in the user's pocket, eventually settling down as the phone settled into place.
-This is exactly what we see in Fig. 11.top.
+This is exactly what we see in Fig. 15.top.
 Note that the first few links are far apart and asymmetric, but the last few links are close together, and almost perfectly symmetric.

-Fig. 11. top) A 30-second snippet of data from an accelerometer on a mobile phone.
+Fig. 15. top) A 30-second snippet of data from an accelerometer on a mobile phone.
 The phone was placed in the user's front pocket (inset). bottom) The extracted chain shows an evolution to a stable and symmetric gait

-D. Case Study: Web Query Volume
+E. Case Study: Web Query Volume

-In contrast to the smooth, stationary, oversampled accelerometer data considered in the last section, we next consider a dataset that is noisy, under-sampled and has a growing trend.
-We examined a decade-long GoogleTrend query volume for the keyword Kohl's, an American retail chain (data courtesy of [10]).
-As shown in Fig. 12, the time series features a significant "bump" around the end-of-years holidays, unsurprising for a store known as a destination for gift buyers.
+In contrast to the smooth, stationary, oversampled accelerometer data considered in the last section, we next consider a dataset that is noisy, undersampled and has a growing trend.
+We examined a decade-long GoogleTrend query volume for the keyword Kohl's, an American retail chain (data courtesy of [12]).
+As shown in Fig. 16, the time series features a significant "bump" around the end-of-years holidays, unsurprising for a store known as a destination for gift buyers.
 Here we set m = 76 (the approximate length of a "bump").
-Note that m does not need to be precisely set.
-If we set m = 114 (50% longer), we can still obtain the same basic chain (though each link is 50% longer, see [26] for a visual comparison).

-Fig. 12. top) Ten years of query volume for the keyword Kohl's. bottom) The z-normalized links of the time series chain discovered in the data hints at the growing importance of "Cyber Monday".
+Fig. 16. top) Ten years of query volume for the keyword Kohl's. bottom) The z-normalized links of the time series chain discovered in the data hints at the growing importance of "Cyber Monday".

 The discovered chain shows that over the decade, the bump transitions from a smooth bump covering the period between Thanksgiving and Xmas, to a more sharply focused bump centered on Thanksgiving.
 This seems to reflect the growing importance of Cyber Monday, a marketing term for the Monday after Thanksgiving.
 The phrase was created by marketing companies to persuade people to shop online.
-The term made its debut on November 28th, 2005 in a press release entitled "Cyber Monday Quickly Becoming One of the Biggest Online Shopping Days of the Year" [19].
+The term made its debut on November 28th, 2005 in a press release entitled "Cyber Monday Quickly Becoming One of the Biggest Online Shopping Days of the Year" [21].
 Note that this date coincides with the first glimpse of the sharping peak in our chain.

 Here we seem to "miss" a few links in the chain.
-However, note that the data is noisy and coarsely sampled, and the "missed" bumps are too distorted to conform with the general evolving trend.
+However,-note that the data is noisy and coarsely sampled, and the "missed" bumps are too distorted to conform with the general evolving trend.
 This noisy example again illustrates the robustness of our technique.
 As before, we note that we do not need "perfect" data to find meaningful chains.
 Even if some links are badly distorted, the discovered chain will still be able to include all the other evolving patterns.

 Furthermore, consider the potential of using chains to predict the future.
-Assume that we are now at mid-2012 (the location of the blue line in Fig. 12. top.
+Assume that we are now at mid-2012 (the location of the blue line in Fig. 16. top.
 We would like to forecast the shape S of the fist "bump" after the blue line, given the data before it.